Harry Potter: Literary criticism

-In 2016, an article written by Diana C. Mutz compares the politics of Harry Potter to the 2016 Donald Trump presidential campaign.
+In 2016, an article written by Diana C. Mutz compared the politics of Harry Potter to the 2016 Donald Trump presidential campaign.
 She suggests that these themes are also present in the presidential election and it may play a significant role in how Americans have responded to the campaign.

 There is ongoing discussion regarding the extent to which the series was inspired by Tolkien's Lord of the Rings books.

 Thematic critique

 The portrayal of women in Harry Potter has been described as complex and varied, but nonetheless conforming to stereotypical and patriarchal depictions of gender.
 Gender divides are ostensibly absent in the books: Hogwarts is coeducational and women hold positions of power in wizarding society.
 However, this setting obscures the typecasting of female characters and the general depiction of conventional gender roles.
 According to scholars Elizabeth Heilman and Trevor Donaldson, the subordination of female characters goes further early in the series.
 The final three books "showcase richer roles and more powerful females": for instance, the series' "most matriarchal character", Molly Weasley, engages substantially in the final battle of Deathly Hallows, while other women are shown as leaders.
 Hermione Granger, in particular, becomes an active and independent character essential to the protagonists' battle against evil.
 Yet, even particularly capable female characters such as Hermione and Minerva McGonagall are placed in supporting roles, and Hermione's status as a feminist model is debated.
 Girls and women are more frequently shown as emotional, more often defined by their appearance, and less often given agency in family settings.

 The social hierarchy of wizards in Rowling's world has drawn debate among critics.
-"Purebloods" have two wizard parents; "half-bloods" have one; and "Muggle-born" wizards have magical abilities although neither of their parents is a wizard.
+"Purebloods" have two wizard parents; "half-bloods" have one; and "Muggle-born" wizards have magical abilities, although neither of their parents is a wizard.
 Lord Voldemort and his followers believe that blood purity is paramount and that Muggles are subhuman.
 According to the literary scholar Andrew Blake, Harry Potter rejects blood purity as a basis for social division; Suman Gupta agrees that Voldemort's philosophy represents "absolute evil"; and Nel and Eccleshare agree that advocates of racial or blood-based hierarchies are antagonists.
-Gupta, following Blake, suggests that the essential superiority of wizards over Muggles – wizards can use magic and Muggles cannot – means that the books cannot coherently reject anti-Muggle prejudice by appealing to equality between wizards and Muggles.
+Gupta, following Blake, suggests that the essential superiority of wizards over Muggles—wizards can use magic and Muggles cannot—means that the books cannot coherently reject anti-Muggle prejudice by appealing to equality between wizards and Muggles.
 Rather, according to Gupta, Harry Potter models a form of tolerance based on the "charity and altruism of those belonging to superior races" towards lesser races.